pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/browsing.rst.txt

 ^^^^^^^^^^^^^^^^^^^

-These are the *native* URL schemes that support using base32-encoded CIDv1 strings as hostname
-(with the benefit of the CID becoming the URL's authority).
+These are the *native* URL schemes that support using base32-encoded (lowercase) :term:`CID` strings as hostname (with the benefit of the CID becoming the URL's authority).
 The following URL formats are supported::

     ipfs://{cidv1base32}/path/to/resource